UofT-UTSC-CS-sandbox/pactify/doc/sprint0/product.md

 While some other AI contract generation tools exist, they come with costs to access certain features.
 Many also do not let you view a history of your previously generated accounts, which can be useful if you want to revisit old documents or create several similar contracts.
 Pactify also presents a seamless and easy-to-use interface, making it approachable for people with no technical background.

- * Short (2-5 min' read max)
- * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?
- * Explain the benefits of your product explicitly & clearly.
-For example:
-    * Save users time (how much?)
-    * Allow users to discover new information (which information?
-And, why couldn't they discover it before?)
-    * Provide users with more accurate and/or informative data (what kind of data?
-Why is it useful to them?)

 #### Q4: What does "DONE" means to your Team
- * The whole team needs to agree as to what ”done” means for the features you will implement.
- * Definition of done applies to all userstories

 ----

 ### Highlights